tawrid/aws-pytomation/01-webolog/README.md

 - Create and Setup a new bucket
 - Sync the local files and directory to S3
 - AWS profile name with --profile <profile_name> option

+##02-Monitor-Instance
+This project is to notify Slack users of changes to your AWS account using CloudWatch Events

+##Features